The Moser-Tardos Framework with Partial Resampling: Introduction

-\textbf{Comparison with other known bounds.} As described above, our bound (\ref{eqn:rand-round2}) improves over the two major approaches here.
-However, two related results deserve mention.
-First, a bound similar to (\ref{eqn:rand-round2}) is shown in \cite{llrs,harris-srin-assign-lll}, but with $D'$, the maximum number of nonzeroes in any column of $A$, playing the role of $D$.
+There are two other related results which deserve mention here.
+First, \cite{llrs,harris-srin-assign-lll} shows a bound similar to (\ref{eqn:rand-round2}) but with $D'$, the maximum number of non-zeroes in any column of $A$, playing the role of $D$.
 Note that $D' \geq D$ always, and that $D' \gg D$ is possible.
-Moreover, the bound of \cite{llrs} primarily works when all the $c_k$ are within an $O(1)$ factor of each other, and rapidly degrades when these values can be disparate; the bound of \cite{harris-srin-assign-lll} is nonconstructive.
-Finally, our bound is better when $R \gg \log(D+1)$; other works give the bound in this case of $b_k = R + C_0 \sqrt{R \log R}$.
+Moreover, the bound of \cite{llrs} primarily works when all the $c_k$ are close to each other, and rapidly degrades when these values can be disparate; the bound of \cite{harris-srin-assign-lll} is nonconstructive.